 “Music and the performing arts have a profound effect on lives,” said Point Source Audio president James Lamb.
 “We’d like to commemorate our 10th anniversary by helping people create something that comes from the heart and allowing them to share it with others.
 The joy that comes from creating and experiencing something meaningful—whether it’s music, acting, poetry, oration, drama, or comedy—the impact it has on people is immeasurable.

-The contest begins on January 8, 2018 and runs through March 31, 2018.
-Entries can be submitted here.
-Eligible entrants are asked to answer one of three questions about the influence of performing arts on their lives or how their organizations benefit the community in 300 words or fewer.
 “I know what it’s like being a musician doing gigs to make the rent,” Lamb said.
 “We’re incredibly grateful for all these organizations do.
 We hope this will help some organizations tell their stories, and in their own meaningful ways, reach the members of their community.”

 Point Source Audio started out as an idea tossed around the dinner table at a pro audio conference.
 By 2008, the company launched its first product, the CO-7 “UNbreakable” Boom microphone.
 “I got into this business because, being a musician myself, I have a passion for the arts and I have a passion for producing useful tools for the people that are performing,” Lamb said.
 “For me, it’s very fulfilling that we are able to find ways to make their jobs easier or better so they can focus on making art.”